-The Cross Trail only in one camouflage pattern on the arms and shoulders, with the chest and waist a solid color on most models.
+The Timber Line only in one camouflage pattern on the arms and shoulders, with the chest and waist a solid color on most models.
 However, they do offer one jacket with a full camouflage pattern, which has a blaze orange interior.

 Bottom Line: This is a brilliant piece of hunting gear, it's lightweight, warm and very soft.
 Being made of merino wool it's great a minimising your scent to stop scaring off your prey

 Unlike the other two jackets reviewed, this one can be used as an outerwear layer or a midlayer.
 Made of 100% merino wool, it’s anti-bacterial, anti-stench, sweat wicking, and insulating all in one package.
 Its versatility will make it among the best camo clothing you own.

 The First Lite Chama features a half-zipper from the neck to the sternum to allow ventilation in warmer temperatures or on particularly grueling hikes.
 It also comes with an attached hood that fits tightly around the face, for chillier temperatures or particularly biting wind.
 This coat’s biggest drawback is probably that it doesn’t have any pockets, since it was designed to also be a midlayer.